 Lawyers in our Guardian ad Litem program represent children who are the subject of abuse and neglect cases in DC’s Family Court.
 CLC attorneys advocate for DC’s abused and neglected children, fighting to find safe homes and ensure that children receive the services they need to overcome the trauma that first brought them into the child welfare system.

 CLC is committed to providing high quality representation.
-To achieve this goal, new attorneys participate in an intensive training course before representing clients and receive close supervision during their first year of practice.
-In addition, CLC maintains reasonable caseloads and provides ongoing training opportunities for all attorneys.
+To achieve this goal, new attorneys participate in an intensive training course before representing clients and receive intensive supervision during their first year of practice.
+In addition, CLC maintains reasonable caseloads of approximately 35 cases and provides ongoing training opportunities for all attorneys.

-Staff attorneys work closely with CLC social workers, investigators and special education attorneys to advocate, formally and informally, to advance the best interests of clients regarding their safety, permanency, physical and mental health and education.
+Staff attorneys work closely with CLC social workers, investigators and special education attorneys to advocate, formally and informally, to advance the best interests of clients with regard to their safety, permanency, physical and mental health and education.

 Requirements and Qualifications

 Applications will be considered on a rolling basis.
 No telephone calls please.
-Send resume, cover letter, three references and writing sample (see instructions below) via email to:
+Send resume, cover letter, three references and writing sample (no more than 5 pages) via email to: